SeamusClarke/BTS/README.md

 # The BrillianT Spectral fitting code

-The BrillianT Spectral (BTS) fitting code is a python module designed to be a fully-automated multiple-component fitter for optically-thin spectra.
+The BrillianT Spectral (BTS) fitting code is a, rather cheekily names, python module designed to be a fully-automated multiple-component fitter for optically-thin spectra.
 The code is open-source and can be downloaded here.
-If the code is used in published work then please cite the Clarke et al. 2018 paper, which shows the first use of the code, as well as a description of the code's methodology and tests of the code's accuracy.
+If the code is used in published work please cite the Clarke et al. 2018 paper, which shows the first use of the code, as well as a description of the code's methodology and tests of the code's accuracy.

 ## Dependencies